tdegeus/GMatElastoPlasticQPot/README.md

 ## Example

-Only a tiny example is presented here, that is meant to understand the code's structure:
+Only a partial example is presented here, that is meant to understand the code's structure:

 ```cpp
 #include <GMatElastoPlasticQPot/Cartesian2d.h>